 The Assembly attracted earnest Christians who wanted a serious walk with God.
-Prospective new members were introduced to the Assembly through an introductory study called the Four Anchors.
-The aim of this study is to show that, according to a peculiar interpretation of a verse in the Book of Acts, the Assembly was more Biblical and more serious than most other churches.
+Prospective new members were recruited to the Assembly through an introductory study called the Four Anchors.
+The aim of this study was to show that, according to a peculiar interpretation Acts 2:42, the Assembly was more Biblical and more serious than most other churches.

 The zeal was not limited to Sundays.
 Every aspect of life was loaded with meaning as it exemplified "the Heavenly Vision".
 The result of these high aspirations was a very pressured schedule.
 The weekly schedule varied somewhat among Assemblies, but the following weekly schedule in the Fullerton Assembly in the 1980's was fairly typical.

 Sunday began the week with "All day for the Lord," from 9 a. m. to 6 p.m. and sometimes even as late as 9 p. m. if there were a special fellowship.
 Leading Brothers met for several hours in the evening.

 Monday and Tuesday nights were "free", so they were used for weekly house meetings, visitation, discipling (mentoring), special ministries, stewardships (chores), etc.